Peto's paradox: Evolutionary considerations

 The evolution of multicellularity has required the suppression of cancer to some extent, and connections have been found between the origins of multicellularity and cancer.
 In order to build larger and longer-lived bodies, organisms required greater cancer suppression.
 Evidence suggests that large organisms such as elephants have more adaptations that allow them to evade cancer.
 The reason that intermediate-sized organisms have relatively few of these genes may be because the advantage of preventing cancer these genes conferred was, for moderately-sized organisms, outweighed by their disadvantages—particularly reduced fertility.

 Various species have evolved different mechanisms for suppressing cancer.
 A paper in Cell Reports in January 2015 claimed to have found genes in the bowhead whale (Balaena mysticetus) that may be associated with longevity.
 Around the same time, a second team of researchers identified a polysaccharide in the naked mole-rat that appeared to block the development of tumors.
-In October 2015, two independent studies showed that elephants have 20 copies of tumor suppressor gene TP53 in their genome, where humans and other mammals have only one.
+In October 2015, two independent studies showed that African elephants have 20 copies of tumor suppressor gene TP53 in their genome, Asian elephants have 15 to 20, where humans and other mammals have only one.
 Additional research showed 14 copies of the gene present in the DNA of preserved mammoths, but only one copy of the gene in the DNA of manatees and hyraxes, the elephant's closest living relatives.
 The TP53 tumor suppressor gene specifies a protein that senses damaged sites in DNA, or a cell experiencing stress.
 The TP53 protein then either slows the growth of the cell for a brief period during which DNA damage is repaired, or it triggers cell death (apoptosis) if the damage is overwhelming.
 Enhanced capability to repair DNA damage may explain the observed cancer suppression in elephants.
 The results suggest an evolutionary relationship between animal size and tumor suppression, as Peto had theorized.